Episode 19

 Gareth Davies

 Composer of music, producer of podcasts.
 Latest TV series: Toad & Friends (Warner Bros.
 Discovery).
-Gareth is also the creator of The Music Room and Podcasting People communities.
+Current podcasts include The Music Room and Podcasting People.

 Support The Music Room